myronschippers/bonus-calculator/README.md

 # Breaking Down and Solving the Problem

+The steps that follow are the mental process that I used to work through the problem.
+Everyone works through things in their own way so please allow yourself to think of this in a different manner or make adjustments as you see fit.

 ## Step 1: Big Picture, Need a Second List of Data

 At it's core we are looking to take an existing array of **Employees** convert each of the **Employees** into a new data structure and store them in a brand new array.
 If we start there we need a function that will process the provided **Employees** list and make a new list with alternate Employee data.